PokerTracker 4 is the most useful software for online poker players.

 Support the Show

 Megan and Kenny Elsbury supported the show by picking up the Get More From PokerTracker 4 Course.
-This 9-Day Course will turn you into a PokerTracker 4 Journeyman.
-The 3 videos and 77 minutes of “do as you consume” instruction will teach you how to use PT4 to find and plug your leaks, use a HUD to exploit your opponents, filter through your database, run reports and so much more!
+This over 7 hours, 26 videos and 83 downloads Course will turn you into a PokerTracker 4 Journeyman.
+The “do as you consume” instruction will teach you how to use PT4 to find and plug your leaks, use a HUD to exploit your opponents, filter through your database, run reports and so much more!